 - M.S.N., Pediatric Nurse Practitioner Online Program

-Designed to prepare nurses to become primary care pediatric nurse practitioners, this 43-credit four-semester program develops students’ skills in making independent clinical judgments, forming collaborative clinical relationships, providing advocacy for clients and evaluating quality of care.
+Designed to prepare nurses to become primary care pediatric nurse practitioners, this 42-credit four-semester program develops students’ skills in making independent clinical judgments, forming collaborative clinical relationships, providing advocacy for clients and evaluating quality of care.

-This program is designed for certified school nurses holding a baccalaureate nursing degree, who can earn an M.S.N. in as few as 25 credits.
+This program is designed for certified school nurses holding a baccalaureate nursing degree.On campus courses are conveniently offered in the evening for working school nurses.